FriquetLuca/discord-bot-ts/README.md

 The library here is to handle time.
 To be more precise, you'll be able to create schedulers with it.
 There's also a little function for time written in the following way:
 `3'15"37`.

-#### listeners

-Everything related to the listeners happen here, so if you want to add a client listener, it's the directory.
-The `application` inside it is the application itself while there's some others listeners declared.

 #### mods